aaronpeters/hillpsychiatry.nl/posts/ev-certificate-performance-lite.md

 ## <a name="ev-cert-perf"></a>EV Certificates and Web Performance

 Read all of the above?
-Then you have a good view on how browsers behave when being presented with a DV certificate, but what about EV certificates?
+OK, you now have a good view on how browsers behave when being presented with a DV certificate, but what about EV certificates?

-Do Chrome and Firefox behave differently when processing EV vs DV/OV certs?
+Do Chrome and Firefox behave differently when processing EV vs DV/OV certificates?
-For example, will Chrome do the revocation status check?
+For example, will Chrome check revocation status online?
-How long will the browser wait for the CA to respond and if no response arrives in time, what happens?
+How long will these browsers wait for the CA to respond and if no response arrives in time, what happens?

 Let's find out.

 TL;DR

-- Chrome and Firefox _always_ check revocation status with the CA regardless of the certificate being OCSP stapled or not
+- Chrome _always_ checks revocation status with the CA regardless of the EV certificate being OCSP stapled or not and regardless of Chrome having the certificate and/or a "not revoked" OCSP response in its local cache
+- Firefox also performs the online status check for EV certificates even if it has the staple, _with one exception_: Firefox will re-use a "not revoked" OCSP response from its local cache, but only if the certificate contains a "not revoked" OCSP response (weird!)
-- Chrome patiently waits for the CA's response until the request times out (30+ seconds), while Firefox stops waiting after 10 seconds
+- Chrome patiently waits for the CA's response until the request times out (30+ seconds) but unless it receives a "not revoked" response, Chrome will hard-fail and present the user an error page
-- Firefox has the same soft-fail policy as for DV/OV certificates, while Chrome is less forgiving and applies a hard-fail policy: the user is presented an error page
+- Firefox is less patient but more forgiving: the browser only aborts securing the connection and loading the page if it received an explicit "revoked" response from the CA within 10 seconds

 ### EV Certificate - No OCSP Staple